Skip to content

 python -c "import doppler; print(doppler.__version__)"

-Check the GitHub Release page to confirm wheels for all three platforms are attached.
+Check the GitHub Release page to confirm wheels for both platforms (Linux x86_64, macOS arm64) are attached.

 Version conventions